Romario Williams: Hartford Athletic

 On 4 January 2024, Williams signed with Hartford Athletic.
 In the season opener and his debut with the club on 9 March, Williams would slot in a penalty to score his first goal for Hartford and help them defeat El Paso Locomotive in a 1–0 win.
 Williams made 12 total league and cup appearances for Hartford in 2024, scoring 3 goals.

 Indy Eleven

 On 14 June 2024, Williams was traded to fellow USL Championship side Indy Eleven in exchange for defender Younes Boudadi.
 He made his debut for the Indianapolis-based club on 22 June, replacing Jack Blake at halftime in a 1–0 home loss to Orange County SC.
 Williams scored his first goal for the club on 31 August in a 1–1 home draw against Pittsburgh Riverhounds SC.
 He ended the season with two league goals and an assist for the club.
 On 20 November 2024, Indy Eleven announced that Williams would remain with the team for a second season.

 Williams scored his first brace for Indy on 28 May 2025, scoring on either side of halftime in a 4–4 home draw against his former club Hartford Athletic.

+Birmingham Legion FC

+On 11 February 2026, Williams signed with USL Championship club Birmingham Legion for the 2026 season.